crheller/crheller.github.io/_projects/2_project.md

     global loss
     global parms
     parms.append(Xi)
-    ll = nmse(Xi, Xfit)
+    ll = frob(Xi, Xfit)
     loss.append(ll)
     print(f"Nfeval: {Nfeval}, loss: {ll}")
     Nfeval += 1
 ```

 Finally, we perform the optimization.
-In order to ensure that our fitted basis vectors are orthonormal, we perform the fitting in an iterative fashion, looping over principal components in order of decreasing variance explained.
-We deflate the target matrix **X** by the rank-1 reconstruction for each principal component, ensuring that on the next iteration we find a basis vector that is orthogonal to those that were fit before it.
+In order to ensure that our fitted basis vectors are orthogonal, as required by PCA, we perform the fitting in an iterative fashion.
+That is, we loop over principal components in order of decreasing variance explained and on each iteration we deflate the target matrix **X** by the rank-1 reconstruction for each principal component.
+This ensures that on the next iteration we find a basis vector that is orthogonal to all those that were fit before it.
 The procedure for this is shown below:
 ```
 # fit model -- iterate over components, fit, deflate, fit next PC
 n_components = 2